Blackstone Griddle 101

 - Extra Virgin Olive Oil – Lower smoke point (~375°F).
 You can use it, but watch your heat.

-- Sesame Oil – Not for cooking!
-This is a finishing oil I use on dishes like fried rice.
+- Sesame Oil – I use this as a finishing oil on dishes like fried rice.
 Just drizzle it on at the end for that hibachi-style flavor.

 FAQ: Common Questions About Griddle Oils